Sunday Night MB = PFA Player of the Year?

 @Dan-The-Man another thing to take into account for MB purposes is the possibility and this is a possibility dependent on how it's worded but Sterling (in my view) wins young player of the year, so that will receive recognition but on the basis its basically between VVD and Sterling most articles will probably state VVD pips Sterling to reward thus meaning Sterling picks up those points plus ones for young player.
 That is an if but a large possibility

 @Shippers what an excellent point, I think you are spot on with this, hadn't even thought of that myself

 similar thing i think happened in December where because Modric 'pipped' Ronaldo i think Ronny took the buzz day after!!!

-GOT GOT NEED
+GOT GOT NEED last edited by